 A motion detector automatically turns the camera on and sends alerts to your phone, letting you know when someone is on your property.
 This unit will connect to your home’s Wi-Fi or Arlo hubs and base stations.
 Additional features include a built-in siren and a two-way microphone and speaker.
 A subscription to Arlo Smart gives you access to 30 days worth of video clips.

-With its Starlight Technology, this camera from Reolink can offer up to 33 feet of full-color images at night, even in extremely low light conditions.
+This camera from REOLINK can offer up to 33 feet of full-color images at night, even in extremely low light conditions.
 Starlight uses highly sensitive sensors and a high-end lens to capture and amplify what little natural light is available, maintaining high definition with very little infrared light.
 While it will offer color images at night, it will switch to black-and-white mode in darkness to maintain resolution.

 This Wi-Fi camera also offers unparalleled coverage, thanks to its wireless design, which allows you to mount it virtually anywhere.
 A pan and tilt feature gives it 355 degrees of coverage horizontally and 140 degrees vertically.
 The camera works with the Reolink app for playback on a smartphone.
 Using its two-way communication feature, you can communicate with visitors via the app on your smartphone.
 Video footage is stored on either a subscription-based cloud service or an SD card.

 This camera boasts a night vision range of up to 167 feet, making it one of the most far-reaching security cameras you can buy.
-It combines the Sony Starvis image sensor and an infrared lens that maximizes available infrared light to offer exceptional nighttime images.
+It uses an image sensor and an infrared lens to maximize available infrared light to offer exceptional nighttime images.
 Its 4K high-definition images provide unparalleled clarity.
 Just keep in mind that those high-resolution images require a lot of bandwidth, so this camera requires an ethernet cable connection to your router.

 FAQs About Night Vision Cameras